Grade Level: 5 (4-6)

 - How does air get dirty?
 What is air pollution?
 What are air pollution sources?
 (Answer: Air pollution is caused by several things that people do, especially burning fossil fuels.
 See Figure 1.
 See the Background section for more details.)

 - What could happen if you breathe polluted air?
-(Answer: Polluted air can cause itchy eyes, coughing and diseases for humans and other life on Earth, as well as change or destroy our buildings, etc. Very find dust in the air can actually enter our bloodstream directly and cause both respirator and cardiovascular problems.
+(Answer: Polluted air can cause itchy eyes, coughing and diseases for humans and other life on Earth, as well as change or destroy our buildings, etc. Very fine dust in the air can actually enter our bloodstream directly and cause both respiratory and cardiovascular problems.
 See the Background section for more details.)

 - How do air pollutants affect the earth on a global scale?
 (Answer: A number of pollutants, including carbon dioxide (CO2) and methane (CH4), hold in infrared radiation (heat) very well and act as a blanket for the planet.
 Also pollutants such as chlorofluorohydrocarbons (CFCs) deplete the protective ozone layer, thereby allowing more ultraviolet light to enter into the atmosphere.
 Furthermore, dust or particulate matter collects on the polar ice caps and results in more energy being absorbed, rather than reflected.
 (Note: Show students Figure 2 for a simplified illustration of how greenhouse gases promote global wraming.)